AlexPD93/AlexPD93/README.md

 # Hello!
 Welcome to my Github. 👋

-## :man_technologist: I am a full stack software developer, who has just completed their training with [Founders and Coders](https://www.foundersandcoders.com/about/).
+## :man_technologist: I am a full stack software developer, working as a software developer intern at Brokit.

 ## About me:
 - :man_beard: Pronouns: He/Him